rbowsley/lamplighthelp/source/16-4-1_Personal_Settings_-_Logging_In_and_General_Settings.markdown

 - **Show {{Linked Case}} Options on Context Menus**

-You you use {{linked case}}s, tick this box to include options relating to them on context menus.
+If you use {{linked case}}s, tick this box to include options relating to them on context menus.
 If you do not choose to do this, when you are viewing the menu for a {{work}} record your options will look like this:

 ![Context Menus Without {{Linked Case}} Options](16.4.1g.png)